ForgeRock/forgeops/kustomize/README.md

-# Kustomize POC
+# Kustomize

-This is a POC to experiment with [Kustomize](https://kubectl.docs.kubernetes.io/pages/app_customization/introduction.html).
+This folder provides [Kustomize](https://kubectl.docs.kubernetes.io/pages/app_customization/introduction.html) artifacts for deploying the ForgeRock platform.

 [ship](https://www.replicated.com/ship/) was used to generate the kustomize from our exiting helm charts.

 The organization is experimental - feedback welcome.

-If you are not familiar with Kustomize I suggest reading the doc link above - the explanation below will make a lot more sense.
+If you are not familiar with Kustomize, please read the document link above - the explanation below will make a lot more sense.

 TL;DR; - Kustomize is based on patching (json patch and strategic merge patch) and overlays.
 You create base assets (K8S yaml files), and patch those.
 Those in turn can be used as a new base, and so on.
 You can nest these to any